20062205/delta-demo/README.md

 # delta-demo
-THis is a Demo for Git and Github class.
+This is a Demo for Git and Github class.
+After 3 months